 With both stat growths and a skill progression in place, I was then able to use the exact same level-up function I used for player characters to dynamically improve Bloodbeard’s Bandits on the fly!
 This meant that I could tune the power level of each enemy to the needs of a given battle.

 I could have a battle with all low-level Bloodbeard’s Bandits, plus one higher-level Bloodbeard’s Bandit as a boss.
 I could have a battle filled with Bloodbeard’s Bandits at whatever the player’s level is.
 For that matter, I could make a Level 60 Bloodbeard’s Bandit to serve as the final boss of the whole game!
-(Not that I’d want to do that, but you get the idea.)
+(Not that I’d actually want to do that, but you get the idea.)
 That, my friends, is scalable content: one enemy that’s useful as a challenge to the player throughout the entire game.

 2. Use linear stat progressions rather than exponential stat progressions